nutanix/libvfio-user/docs/vfio-user.rst

 Request
 ^^^^^^^

-The request payload for this message is an array of table entries of the following format:
+The request payload for this message is an entry of the following format:

 +-------------+--------+-------------+
 | Name        | Offset | Size        |